 With this setting a required data format for sending data to receiver using PUSH communication mode is set.
 Currently supported format is XML-smart.
-For more information about PUSH communication mode and XML data format see Communication modes and appendix D.
+For more information about PUSH communication mode and XML data format see Communication modes on page 143 and appendix D on page 187.